 Always wear a seatbelt!
 These safety devices are proven to save lives in the event of an accident.
 Failure to wear a seatbelt leads to more serious injuries and a greater risk of fatal injuries in the event of a crash.

 We hope that by helping you to understand summertime driving risks, you will be better prepared to deal with them, should any of these hazards arise.
 We wish all of our South Carolina neighbors a fun-filled and safe summer season.

 If you or a loved one has been injured in an accident in Myrtle Beach, Kingstree, Columbia or any of the surrounding areas, our lawyers are here to provide clear, straightforward answers about your options for pursuing injury compensation.
-For a free case review, please call Whetstone Perkins & Fulda at 803-799-9400.
+For a free case review, contact our team at Whetstone Perkins & Fulda today.